Camping in Wiltshire

 Explore Wiltshire’s historical past at these attractions.

-• You’ll pass the Caen Hill Locks as you walk into the town of Devizes from our Devizes Club Site.
+You’ll pass these as you walk into the town of Devizes from our Club Site.
 The locks form part of the longest continuous flight of locks in the country.
 The walk is great for wildlife and bird watching as well as providing plenty of picture-perfect scenery.

-• The National Trust Owned Lacock Abbey is a 17-minute drive from our Devizes Club Site.
+Owned by the National Trust, Lacock Abbey is a 17-minute drive from our Devizes Club Site.
 The abbey has a long history, starting as a nunnery and then being used as a Tudor family home.
 The abbey was posed as Hogwarts in two Harry Potter films, so it’s easy to envisage the interior.

-• To visit Salisbury Cathedral, you can park in the central carpark, a 10-minute walk away.
+To visit Salisbury Cathedral, one of the most popular attractions in Wiltshire, you can park in the central car park, a 10-minute walk away.
 It’ll take 7 minutes to drive from Salisbury Club Site.
 Alternatively, it’s a mile and half walk along the riverside.
 The cathedral has the tallest church spire in the UK, is home to the best preserved 1215 Magna Carta, and boasts the world’s oldest mechanical clock and much more.
 There’s so much to discover at Salisbury Cathedral, you’ll easily spend a full day out exploring.

 Get active in Wiltshire’s countryside